ChicoState/djsongmatch-ux/phaseII/README.md

 ## Caveats

 The limited diversity of audience members restricted the depth of our informal feedback.
-We presented our demonstration and questions to a classroom of undergraduate software engineering students.
+We presented our demonstration and questions to a classroom of undergraduate software engineering students with an approximate average age of 20.
 As such, many respondents had above-average technical ability.
 Because of this, their feedback could potentially overlook introductory features that would be helpful for less adept users.

+Our cognitive walkthroughs may not have faithfully captured how our personas would have interacted with our app.
+Instead of allowing testers to from their perspective, we asked them to take the role of the personas we provided.
+As such, we may have received responses that reflected the testers' interpretations of personas rather than genuine user behaviors, potentially limiting the accuracy and authenticity of the feedback collected.

 <!-- !!!
 Considerations and/or limitations to the methods you chose and the findings/conclusions drawn from them.
 In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc. !!! -->